 Preschoolers are like little raccoons.
 They love all things sparkly, which is just one reason why this Valentine’s sensory bin was such a huge hit!
-With practically neon pink rice and handfuls of light pink and red gems (and a few giant diamonds), what’s not to like?
+With practically neon pink rice and handfuls of light pink and red gems (and a few giant diamonds), what’s not to like about this sensory activity for preschoolers?

 I have this problem when I go to Hobby Lobby.